alttester/AltTester-Unity-SDK/docs/pages/commands.md

 -   sceneName - name of the loaded scene
--   loadSceneMode - the way how the scene was loaded (Additive or Single) -->
+-   loadSceneMode - the way how the scene was loaded (Additive or Single)

+#### Scene unloaded

+If activated this notification will be called every time a scene is unloaded in the unity app.
+To activate this notification use `AddNotificationListener` command and add `NotificationType.UnloadScene` as a parameter.

+**_Returns_**

+-   sceneName - name of the unloaded scene
+-->

 ## AltUnityObject